Axis Bank launches new wealth mgmt product for the ultra-rich

 Even as economy turtles south, private sector lender Axis Bank on Monday launched a wealth management offering aimed at the growing numbers of the ultra-rich.
 The new product is targeted at those who can deliver a "relationship value" of over Rs 5 crore, as against the earlier Rs 30 lakh under the five-year-old old product.

 The management cited independent research that expects a doubling of both the number of the ultra high networth individuals to 2.63 lakh by 2025 from 1.53 lakh, and a higher growth in their wealth to USD 2.6 trillion from present USD 1.07 trillion over the next six years, for the launching 'Burgundy Private'.
-Managing director and chief executive Amitabh Chaudhry said such "time-poor" rich, while ensuring business growth, are often ignorant about personal wealth and need an overall advisory solution for the same.
+Managing director and chief executive Amitabh Chaudhry said the "time-poor" rich ensure their business growth, they may not be doing the right thing in managing their personal wealth, creating the need for advisors.

 He said it is a "myth" that advisory is dominated by non-banking players and that he wants to change this notion.
 Axis Bank has built a team of 70, mostly picked from rivals, executive director Pralay Mondal said, adding their only target is to add wealthy clients and not just grow the assets under management.